Photo: Congenital asymmetry, preop and postop. Correction with implants and mamillaplasty in left breast. On the right side implant only.

 Breast asymmetry can be congenital or a result of chest deformity.
 Asymmetry may also arise due to various breast operations or prosthetics.

-Correction of minor breast asymmetry or slight breast uplift can sometimes be performed under local anaesthesia.
+Minor breast asymmetry correction or slight breast uplift can sometimes be performed under local anaesthesia.
 However, asymmetry correction is usually a complicated surgery that is performed under general anaesthesia.

 There are various methods and the method of surgery is selected individually for each patient during the consultation.
 Implants, adipose tissue and acellular matrix transplants can be used.